-Entonces te das cuenta de que, o sea- teniendo la oportunidad de yo ver eso, me hace, por ejemplo, aquí, a ser más activa en la universidad ((And so you realize that, like- me having the opportunity to see that, it makes me, for example, here, be more active in the university)) … I mean, like for me it looked good, and maybe we can do that here, especially ’cause we have more resources, you know.
+Entonces te das cuenta de que, o sea- teniendo la oportunidad de yo ver eso, me hace, por ejemplo, aquí, a ser más activa en la universidad …

+(And so you realize that, like- me having the opportunity to see that, it makes me, for example, here, be more active in the university) … I mean, like for me it looked good, and maybe we can do that here, especially ’cause we have more resources, you know.

-(27 June 2014)
+(June 27, 2014)

-Thus, participants’ borderwork (Rumford, 2008) – their continuous (re)negotiation of the challenges the border posed and the lines of difference it made visible – did, in fact, build bridges to new articulations of academic identity (cf. Alvarez, 2012).
+Thus, participants’ borderwork (Rumford, 2008) – their continuous (re)negotiation of the challenges the border posed and the lines of difference it made visible –built bridges to new articulations of academic identity (cf. Alvarez, 2012).
 At times, this process took place at the expense of students from the U.S., who could be positioned as less resilient or successful than students from Mexico who crossed on a daily basis.
 At other times, however, students from both sides spoke powerfully of the relevance of particular forms and experiences of mobility (Cresswell, 2010), such as recently resumed mobility and temporary immobility (Büscher & Urry, 2009), to their academic lives and trajectories.
 I have argued that this process allowed participants to reassess their relationships to other people and places (Rumford, 2014).
 Participants’ awareness of the privileged nature of cross-border mobility, as “a resource that is differentially accessed” (Cresswell, 2010, p.
 21), was in tension with their sense that transfronterizo students tended to be uniquely resourceful, responsible, and appreciative of education.
 Some students also affirmed that regular crossing allowed them to see academic possibilities and develop academic identities that they would not have been able to imagine otherwise.
 In the second findings section, I move from a specific focus on the academic effects of transfronterizo mobility to a broader consideration of how study participants came to embody a cosmopolitan vision of the borderlands.

 “Actually Knowing What’s Going On”: Cross-Border Mobility and Cosmopolitan Vision

 As was established in the previous section, cross-border mobility had a significant influence on participants’ academic identities and practices; moreover, the effects of mobility were different for students from the different subgroups.
 More broadly, however, students from all subgroups valued their transfronterizo lives and experiences not just for narrowly academic reasons, but because cross-border mobility gave them what they consistently referred to as a more expansive, better-informed perspective on the world.
+This discourse, which many participants voiced in various forms, is evidence of what I have called the participants’ critical cosmopolitanism: cosmopolitan, because it reflects cultural competence and privileged knowledge built up through everyday transnationalism (Hannerz, 1990, quoted in Vertovec, 2009, p.
+70); critical, because this cosmopolitan vision allowed the participants to see and criticize the limitations of one-sided perspectives in both countries.

+For example, when I asked Mary, the student mentioned in the introduction, what was most beneficial about being a transfronterizo college student (as opposed to a student who spent time in just one country), her response nicely summed up the seeming paradox that is at the heart of the findings:

+I guess being aware of all the stuff that goes on.
+I know I get really scared but I wouldn’t want to be close-minded about it.
+Like I said to my friend [who doesn’t cross], they don’t have any idea of what’s going on.
+I guess just like knowing what’s going on, I feel like better and kind of- like makes me more aware.
+(June 27, 2014)